 - Qualified Installation.
 Finally, rebates in the Yukon must meet certain installation qualifications.
 This includes the stipulation the signing of the Micro-Generation Interconnection and Operating Agreement.

 - Application.
 Rebate applications, including all paperwork, should be handled entirely by your installation company.

-Solar Rebates & Tax Credits
+Rebates & Tax Breaks

-This rebate allows property owners to save $0.80/Watt off the cost of a solar system up to a maximum rebate amount of $5,000.
+This rebate allows off-grid property owners to save $0.80/watt off the cost of a solar system up to a maximum rebate amount of $5,000.

-Here is what the savings would look like if we used the same size system from the sizing section:
+Here is what the savings would look like for a 10.36kW system:

 (10,360 watts) x ($0.80/watt) =